Analysis of Skeletons Reveals Harsh Punishment in Ancient Egypt

 Archaeologists studying skeletons of people buried in Amarna’s humble commoners’ cemetery have speculated five men with wounds to their shoulder blades were punished in this way.
-A wall carving from ancient Egypt spells out the punishment for stealing animal hides, but researchers did not know if the penalty was actually carried out, reports USA Today .
+A wall carving from ancient Egypt spells out the punishment for stealing animal hides, but researchers did not know if the penalty was actually carried out, as reported by USA Today.

-Archaeologist Gretchen Dabbs of Southern Illinois University and colleagues are studying skeletons from Amarna cemetery and have found that the everyday people there had many hardships, including an insufficient diet and hard labor , USA Today says.
-She and her team published their findings in the International Journal of Paleopathology .
+While studying skeletons from Amarna cemetery, archaeologist Gretchen Dabbs of Southern Illinois University and her colleagues found that the everyday people there had many hardships, including an insufficient diet and hard labor , USA Today said.
+She and her team published their findings in the International Journal of Paleopathology.

 The regular folks buried in the commoners’ cemetery had high rates of joint disease, possibly from lifting and carrying heavy loads.
 Their skeletons also show signs of malnutrition-related diseases, including scurvy.

-As harsh as 100 lashes and five gashes may seem, these men may not have had it as bad as some perpetrators in ancient Egypt.
-Some people were put to death for various crimes, including grave robbing.
+As harsh as 100 lashes and five gashes may seem, these men may not have had it as bad as some criminals in ancient Egypt.
+Some people were put to death for their crimes, including grave robbing.
 Some were beaten, some had their noses, ears, hands or tongues cut off for a variety of crimes.
-According to Facts on File , women who committed adultery had their noses cut off to ruin their looks so she wouldn’t do it again.
+According to Facts on File, women who committed adultery had their noses cut off to ruin their looks so they wouldn’t do it again.
 Most women in ancient Egypt were dealt with more harshly than men as in other ancient cultures.
 “A man caught in adultery with a married woman received a beating as a penalty, usually a thousand strokes with a stick,” the site says.
 “However, if a man raped a freeborn woman, he was castrated.”